 THE QUIET STORM

-Lawrence opted for an easy listening format as a complement, rather than a challenger, to Radio Nova.
+Lawrence opted for an easy listening format as a compliment, rather than a challenger, to Radio Nova.

-Also in 1986 the station had relocated, nut not by much, to number 8 Upper Mount Street!
+Also in 1986 the station had relocated, but not by much, to number 8 Upper Mount Street!